MapsPeople/docs/src/various/display-rules.md

 1. Zoom from - Sets the minimum Zoom Level at which the Label is visible.
 1. Zoom to - Sets the maximum Zoom Level at which the Label is visible.
 1. Template - Controls the information the Label should contain.
-1. Max width - Specify how wide a Label can be befotre forcing a line-break.
+1. Max width - Specify how wide a Label can be before forcing a line-break.

 ![display-rules-polygon](/assets/cms/interface-overview/Display_Rules_Polygon.png)